 Freelance vs. full-time

-Generally, there are basic differences between working full-time for a single employer and freelancing for multiple companies or clients for any kind of computing or technology development.
+Generally, there are basic differences between working full-time for a single company and freelancing for multiple companies or clients.
 The first obvious difference is that Game Developers who work for a single company full-time are solely focused on that company’s product(s).
 Freelance Game Developers, on the other hand, work on projects independently and likely balance a mix of companies and products over time.

 Those who work full-time for a company benefit from a consistent stream of work, which can make them experts in a specific kind of programming for a specific purpose.
 Freelancers may need to learn new practices, programming, and ways of working, depending on the requirements of the jobs or projects they are given.

-Full-time roles generally offer more stability, and if you want to eventually be a freelancer, starting in a full-time role can enable you to get experience, build up a portfolio of work, and gain contacts — all of which make it easier to start freelancing.
+Full-time roles generally offer more stability, and if you want to eventually be a freelancer, starting in a full-time role can help you build experience, a portfolio of work, and contacts — all of which make it easier to start freelancing.

 Freelancing, on the other hand, has some great perks, like more flexibility and more autonomy in the projects you take on.
 If you’re the type of person who likes to work on a variety of projects, rather than focusing on just one, freelancing is a good way to diversify your day-to-day.
 Not to mention, if you’re looking for a full-time job and haven’t gotten one yet, freelance or part-time work may be an opportunity to showcase your skills and pay the bills in the meantime.